pubkey/rxdb/orga/before-next-major.md

 We should unify the naming so that each of the methods has an atomic and a non-atomic way to run.

 ## Remove the deprecated PouchDB RxStorage

+## Refactor data-migrator

+ - The current implemetation does not use pouchdb's bulkDocs which is much faster.
+ - This could have been done in much less code which would be easier to understand.
+ - Migration strategies should be defined [like in WatermelonDB](https://nozbe.github.io/WatermelonDB/Advanced/Migrations.html) with a `toVersion` version field.
+We should also add a `fromVersion` field so people could implement performance shortcuts by directly jumping several versions.
+The current migration strategies use the array index as `toVersion` which is confusing.